Safe Travels Help

 - Select the Daily Check-Ins icon on the Home Screen.

 - Select your trip from the drop-down list.

 - Select the Location Type in the Self-quarantine location details section.

 * the daily check-in date is formated as dd/mm/yyyy, for example 09/11/2020, would be read as Nov.
 9, 2020.

 If you have not been processed yet at the airport by a screener, go to Trips in the digital platform to update your self-quarantine location.
 After submitting the updated Trip quarantine location, you can regenerate the QR code by going to Health Questionnaire, select the trip, and click Yes, generate it when asked if you would like to generate the QR code again.
 Use this updated QR code when you are being screened at the airport.

 If you have already gone through the screening process at the airport, then you must notify the Office of the Attorney General: https://ag.hawaii.gov/travelexemption/

-If you are in quarantine and decide to leave the State before your scheduled departure date, please provide documentation, i.e. a copy of your boarding pass or airline receipt, to [email protected]
+If you are in quarantine and decide to leave the State or island before your scheduled departure date, please provide documentation, i.e. a copy of your boarding pass or airline receipt, to [email protected]

 Please include your name and email address associated with your Safe Travels account to expedite the process.
 If you are emailing on behalf of a group, please send their documents and names and email addresses associated with their Safe Travels account to expedite the process.
 Please give the Safe Travels Help Desk a few days to respond.